Skip to main content

 story3 negative mentions

-• Smooth performance and a clean, customizable UI that appeals to both beginners and veterans.
+• Smooth performance and well-optimized for many systems, with a clean, customizable UI and helpful tutorial for new players.

-• Limited official song selection and requiring manual download of community maps, which can be tedious and confusing.
+• Limited default song library at launch requiring manual downloading of community maps, which can be cumbersome and confusing for some players.

 • music

-• “It has smooth gameplay, plenty of customization so you can really make your own theme and plenty of songs to go and play through.”
+• “It's got smooth gameplay, plenty of customization so you can really make your own theme and plenty of songs to go and play through.”

-• “Most of the songs just throw squares at you, and because of the lack of a hit marker like in osu! and WacCa, the game feels flat.”
+• “Most of the songs just throw squares at you, because of the lack of a hit marker like osu and WACCA, the game feels flat.”

 • gameplay